-With a PMP certification, you’ll no longer be lost when it comes to project management jargon.
+With the PMP certification, you’ll no longer be lost when it comes to project management jargon.
 You will be an expert in all areas of project management, from project planning to project execution.
-Mastering every facet of project management ensures you’re fluent in the language of project management professionals, and you’re able to establish and use a set of standardized processes to run projects efficiently.
+Mastering every facet of project management ensures you’re fluent in the language of certified project managers, and you’re able to establish and use a set of standardized processes to run projects efficiently.

 Learning the language of project management may seem like a small aspect of your career, but this fluency in PMI’s recommended practices can help you avoid communication gaps.
 Having an in-depth understanding of project terms and processes can ensure that you’re communicating expectations effectively with your team and avoiding any misunderstandings with the client.

-Also, once you earn your PMP certification, you’re required to earn 60 PDUs every three years to maintain that certification.
+Also, once you earn the PMP certification, you’re required to earn 60 PDUs every three years to maintain it.
 This ensures you’re always up to date on the newest project management processes, and you’re staying sharp on processes that have been trusted in the past.

 Earning your PMP credential will open a number of doors for your career.
 With your certification, you’ll not only have the skills and knowledge to lead successful projects, but you will earn the respect of your clients, employer, and team members as well.
 When you have the right training and experience, you’ll be able to pass the PMP exam and carry the lessons you learn onto the projects you’ll manage in the future.